drminor/propbag/README.md

 That is a fair and good question.
 My answer is that T-4 templates fall short regarding the following concerns:

 1. The process of creating, versioning, and updating T-4 templates is not trivial.
 Each time you want to update how a class is created you must update the T-4 template or better yet create a new version.
 It very easy to have different parts of a single large project use classes being created from different versions of the same T-4 template "family."
 And this in some situations will make identifying sources of program malfunctions more difficult.
 In contrast using a class library is simpler to version correctly.
-I'm not saying that versioning T-4 templates  is impossible, in fact if done right, they are tied to a dedicated class library and share the exact same  versioning as the class library to which they are attached.
-In real world cases where customers are helping manage the software artifact this is becomes a big "You have to do it right." situation.
+I'm not saying that versioning T-4 templates  is impossible, in fact if done right, they are tied to a dedicated class library and share the exact same versioning as that class library.
+In real world cases where customers are helping manage the software artifacts this is becomes a big "You have to do it right" situation.

 2. T-4 templates require a skill to write and debug that is fairly special.